yassinekebbati/NN_MPC-vs-ANFIS_MPC/README.md

 The implementation of Linear MPC with Laguerre functions and the PSO optimization part can be found in this repository : (https://github.com/yassinekebbati/Optimized_adaptive_MPC)

-# If you find this work useful or use it in your work, please cite the main paper:
+# If you find this work useful or use it in your work, don't forget to cite the main paper:

 Kebbati, Y., Ait-Oufroukh, N., Vigneron, V., & Ichalal, D. (2021, December).
 Neural Network and ANFIS-based auto-adaptive MPC for path tracking in autonomous vehicles.
 In 2021 IEEE International Conference on Networking, Sensing and Control (ICNSC) (Vol. 1, pp. 1-6).
 IEEE.